moreno-m2698/Fjords/README.md

 ```
 You will then need to go the the [Riot Developer Portal](https://developer.riotgames.com/) to create an account and get a developer key.
 You can then do create a new txt file at the same location as `exampleProductionKey.txt` named  `productionKey.txt` using your developer key.

+Optionally,
-Optionally you can access the public Docker image using
+you can access the public Docker image using
 ```
 docker pull morenom2698/fjords-application:latest```